-1. Protecting the health of the children
+1. Protecting the health of children and other persons

-Protecting the children from information and actions threatening their health and development, the laws in question, among other things, pursue as its aim the protection of health.
+Protecting the children from information and actions threatening their health and development, the laws and bills in question, among other things, pursue as their aim the protection of health.
+Ukrainian Bills nos.
+8711 and 0945, by nature of the greater scope of the norms contained therein, can be said to pursue the aim of protecting the health and morals of the whole population (in line with the framework provisions of the Constitution of Ukraine and other laws.